meuleman/epilogos/README.md

 $ tabix -p bed qcat.bed.bgz
 ```

-Copy both `qcat.bed.bgz` and `qcat.bed.bgz.tbi` to the same directory associated with your web server.
+Copy or upload both `qcat.bed.bgz` and `qcat.bed.bgz.tbi` to the same directory associated with your web server.
 You can put these files into a subdirectory, but you must keep both files together in the same directory, at the same directory level.

 ### Creating a datahub

 A **datahub** is a JSON-formatted text file that tells the WashU browser where your qcat files are located, and how they should be rendered.
-The structure of the datahub is the same for single- and paired-group qcat files, which we describe below:
+The structure of the datahub is the same for single- and paired-group qcat files, which we describe in the template below.

-#### Datahub structure
+#### Datahub template

 ```json
 [